paulhhallam/OracleInstalls/README.md

 The set of recipes in this cookbook are here to provide a means to install various different oracle database configurations; whether it is a single node oracle 11g or a clustered 12c rac installation.

 The recipes will, when completee, provide :

 A) The scripts to complete a basic host setup in preparation for an oracle install.

 B) An 11g single node database install, no ASM

-c) A 12c single node install with ASM
+C) A 12c single node install with ASM

 D) A cluster installation

 more to follow: